xalxnder/xaviers-docs/docs/kubernetes/ckad/5_Pod_Basic_Features/5_3_Pods_The_DevOps_Way.md

 ## Declarative vs Imperative

 - Creating resources based on YAML files is referred to as declarative
-- Creating resouces from the command line is called declarative.
+- Creating resources from the command line is called imperative.

 !!! note